KQM-git/TCL/characters/electro/beidou.md

 ### The Bell

-Tidecaller is effected by [The Bell's](../../mechanics/equipment/weapons/claymores.md#the-bell) 12% increased DMG on every cast.
+Tidecaller is affected by [The Bell's](../../mechanics/equipment/weapons/claymores.md#the-bell) 12% increased DMG on every cast.

 ### Rainslasher